jtakayama/makahiki/install/doc/redhat_readme.txt

 % ./install/redhat_installer.py --initialize_instance --arch x64
 -------------------------------------------------------------------------------

-You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"

 The script will create a log file in makahiki/install/logs with a filename of the format "install_initialize_instance_<timestamp>.log," where <timestamp> is a sequence of numbers representing a timestamp in the system local time.